Google Cloud Hybrid Connectivity – IC, VPN & NCC

 Transfer Appliance

-• Transfer Appliance is an excellent option for performing large-scale transfers, especially when a fast network connection is unavailable, it’s too costly to acquire more bandwidth or its one-time transfer
+• Transfer Appliance is an excellent option for performing large-scale transfers, especially when a fast network connection is unavailable, it’s too costly to acquire more bandwidth, or it’s a one-time transfer.

 • Transfer Appliance requires the ability to receive and ship back the Google-owned hardware.